DrilonBlakqori/EventBlank/README.md

 # EventBlank for Android

-This is the android version of the EventBlankApp for iOS.
+This is the android version of the EventBlankApp.
 Find the iOS version [here](https://github.com/icanzilb/EventBlankApp)

-It's an open source blueprint, which will allow creating an event/conference Android app in a matter of ~ 1 hour.
+It's an open source blueprint, which will allow you to create your own event/conference Android app in a matter of ~ 1 hour.
 The project will aim to have as few as possible dependanies so that it can be cloned from GitHub and built immediately.

 ## Getting started